nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - **Follow-up Appointment**: An appointment scheduled after an initial consultation or visit to monitor the patient's ongoing condition or treatment progress.

 - **CLI (Command-Line Interface)**: A method of interacting with CareLink by typing commands, designed to optimize efficiency for users who prefer typing over using graphical interfaces.
+- **API (Application Programming Interface)**: A set of functions and procedures allowing applications to access the features or data of another service, application, or system.
+- **Sequence Diagram**: A type of diagram that shows how objects interact with each other over time, specifically highlighting the sequence of messages exchanged.
+- **Model**: In software design, the component responsible for representing the application's data, including logic for accessing and modifying that data.
 - **NRIC**: National Registration Identity Card, a unique identification number used in Singapore to identify individuals, and used in CareLink to uniquely identify patient records.

 - **Batch Update**: A feature in CareLink that allows the user to make changes to multiple patient records at once, such as updating contact information for a group of patients.